Table of Contents

 Evaluating Your Options: Open-Source, Software, or Custom Build?

-When setting up your job board's technical foundation, you'll need to choose between three main approaches.
-Each has its own set of benefits and tradeoffs:
+main approaches.
+Each has its own set of benefits and

 - Open-Source Platforms: Solutions like WordPress give you plenty of room to customize through plugins and themes.
 While the initial costs are lower, you'll need technical skills to maintain and scale the platform effectively.
 Think of it like building with LEGO blocks - flexible but requiring time and expertise to get right.